Affordable homes, a diverse community and plenty of green spaces make Carrick an attractive neighborhood in South Pittsburgh.

 Named after Carrick-on-Suir, Ireland, Carrick was an independent borough for 20 years before it was annexed by Pittsburgh in 1927, following a vote by local residents.
 Many of the stately homes from this period stand today – a reminder that Hilltop neighborhoods were long the desired locale for workers looking to escape the South Side.

-You’ll also find the recently-opened Historic Dairy District Marketplace on Brownsville Rd. with its large and beautifully designed pavilion by Desmone Architects.
-A farmer’s market is held here every Wednesday, along with various other community events such as food truck roundups and flea markets.
+You’ll also find the Historic Dairy District Marketplace on Brownsville Rd. with its large and beautifully designed pavilion by Desmone Architects.
+During the summer and a fall, a farmer’s market is held here every Wednesday, along with various other community events such as food truck roundups and flea markets.
 A nod to nearby Colteryahn Dairy, which was just bought by Turner Dairy, the idea for the Historic Dairy District Marketplace is to provide a space for events and gatherings and to attract similar businesses, such as an ice cream shop.
 The Marketplace, which was very much a commuity project, is also a sign that the neighborhood is on the rise.

 For recreation, Carrick boasts a number of green spaces, including Phillips Park, which features a disc golf course, swimming pool, walking trails, 12 acres of urban forest and a rec center with a state of the art gym.